Saavedra Law Firm, PLC

 What is considered compelling proof of liability?

 As a car accident lawyer from our law firm knows very well, the more evidence the better when it comes to building a strong claim.
+It is crucial that you have strong evidence, such as photos, documents, medical reports and eyewitness statements to present a compelling case.
 Should the claim be denied and the client decides to escalate the matter to a lawsuit, the same evidence may be used in court.
 Therefore, it’s important to get it right the first time and put in the necessary due diligence.
 A lawyer can do this on your behalf so that you can focus on recovering from your injury.

 Here are two types of evidence that can help establish proof of liability: